 Here’s a small site of mine that I run in a health related niche.

-Whilst at a low base, traffic is skyrocketing and isn’t slowing down – growing from 500 to 15,000 visits per month from organic search in a 6 month period.
+Whilst at a low base, traffic skyrocketed following the updates – growing from 500 to 15,000 visits per month from organic search in a 6 month period.

 What are the characteristics of this site?